 With the vast amounts of data that the Energy & Utilities industry produces, it has been easy for digital transformation to occur.
 By gathering, analyzing and utilizing this data effectively, commonly known as big data analytics, huge numbers of insights and predictions can be made which, when acted upon, allow businesses to make better and more informed decisions.

 As such, digital transformation is reshaping the Energy & Utilities industry.
-Decisions are being driven by the data; it is estimated that 75% of large Energy providers and distribution companies will be upgrading their internal systems and infrastructure with the Internet of Things and analytics based situational awareness programmes in order to help sustain grown and productivity.
+Decisions are being driven by the data; it is estimated that 75% of large Energy providers and distribution companies will be upgrading their internal systems and infrastructure with the Internet of Things and analytics-based situational awareness programs in order to help sustain grown and productivity.

 Benefits of predictive maintenance